AgafonovVadim/ForestClassifier-ImageDL/README.md

 - Experiment with different backbone models for transfer learning.
 - Implement more data augmentation techniques for improved generalization.
 - Deploy the trained model as a web application for real-time classification.
+- Increase dataset and add some exotic forest types.

 ## License